-Vehicular communications are going to have an impact on the way we drive in the not-toodistant future.
-Driven by the goals of improving road safety and efficiency, governments, car manufacturers and telecommunication players are working towards the definition of a communications architecture that enables vehicles to benefit from communication capabilities.
-Among the different candidate architectures that could be applied to tackle the problem of vehicular communications, Vehicular Ad Hoc Networks (VANETs) have been adopted by the majority of the existing initiatives, due to their decentralized nature, which supports an unmanaged operation without infrastructure involvement.
-The primary advantage of deploying this kind of self-organized network is that timely critical applications, such as life-safety applications, can be implemented by letting vehicles directly communicate to each other instead of relying on a centralized entity.
-Although safety related applications have been the main focus of research and standardization efforts so far, ensuring coexistence with other types of applications, specifically non-safety related applications (e.g., infotainment or generic Internet applications), has also been considered.
-Integrating the Internet Protocol (IP) into the system architecture not only enables vehicles to access classical and new Internet applications, but also takes advantage of all the operational experience with IP networks and the huge amount of implementations and resources that are available.
-This will help speed up the deployment of vehicular communication systems because the manufacturers and operators involved can save money by reusing existing resources, and users will see the additional benefit of the installation of a communication system in their cars (i.e., it would be not only safety oriented, but allow for Internet-based services).
+decentralized nature, which supports an unmanaged operation without infrastructure involvement.
+The primary advantage of deploying this kind of self-organized network is that timely critical applications, such as life-safety applications, can be implemented by letting vehicles directly communicate with each other instead of relying on a centralized entity.
+Although safety-related applications have been the main focus of research and standardization efforts so far, ensuring coexistence with other types of applications, specifically nonsafety-related applications (e.g., infotainment or generic Internet applications), has also been considered.
+Integrating the Internet Protocol (IP) into the system architecture not only enables vehicles to access classical and new Internet applications but takes advantage of all the operational experience with IP networks and the huge amount of implementations and resources that are available as well.
+This will help speed up the deployment of vehicular communication systems because the manufacturers and operators involved can save money by reusing existing resources, and users will see the additional benefit of the installation of a communication system in their cars (i.e., it would be not only safety oriented but also allow for Internet-based services).

-The feasibility of Internet access from vehicles has been addressed in several research studies, assuming single-hop access in some cases [1] [2] and multi-hop access in others [3] [4] to the Internet; they have concluded that the use of IP-based applications over VANETs is viable.
-However, the provision of vehicles with Internet access by partially re-using the multi-hop VANET system architecture that is used for supporting safety applications is a problem that has not been yet extensively researched [5] [6] [7].
-Note that we highlight the multi-hop VANET nature of the scenario because enabling Internet connectivity by using a single-hop access technology of wide-area coverage, such as 3G, does not pose any significant design challenge, although it has cost and performance drawbacks.
-Some functionalities will be required to bring IP into multi-hop vehicular networks: a) the capability of vehicles to auto-configure an IP address, b) IP mobility mechanisms suited for the multi-hop vehicular scenario, and c) mechanisms for an efficient transmission and forwarding of IP datagrams within the VANET.
+The feasibility of Internet access from vehicles has been addressed in several research studies, assuming single-hop access in some cases [1], [2] and multihop access in others [3], [4] to the Internet; they have concluded that the use of IP-based applications over VANETs is viable.
+However, the provision of vehicles with Internet access by partially reusing the multihop VANET system architecture that is used for supporting safety applications is a problem that has yet to be extensively researched [5]-[7].
+Note that we highlight the multihop VANET nature of the scenario because enabling Internet connectivity by using a single-hop access technology of wide-area coverage, such as Third-Generation (3G), poses no significant design challenge, although it has cost and performance drawbacks.
+Some functionalities will be required to bring IP into multihop vehicular networks:

+- 1) the capability of vehicles to autoconfigure an IP address; - IP mobility mechanisms suited for the multihop vehicular scenario; - 3) mechanisms for an efficient transmission and forwarding of IP datagrams within the VANET.

-In order to tackle the address auto-configuration problem, we proposed a mechanism in [7] called Geographically Scoped stateless Address Configuration (GeoSAC) that adapts the existing IPv6 Stateless Address Auto-Configuration (SLAAC) [8] [9] mechanisms to work in position-aware VANETs.
+To tackle the address autoconfiguration problem, we proposed a mechanism in [7] called Geographically Scoped stateless Address Configuration (GeoSAC) that adapts the existing IPv6 StateLess Address AutoConfiguration (SLAAC) [8], [9] mechanisms to work in position-aware VANETs.
 In this type of VANET, nodes know their geographical position (e.g., by using a GPS receiver) and use geographical routing algorithms to forward data.
 This approach has been adopted by major consortia and standardization committees, such as the Car-to-Car Communications Consortium (C2C-CC) and the European Telecommunications Standards Institute Technical Committee Intelligent Transport Systems (ETSI TC ITS).
 The ETSI TC ITS system architecture, the basic operation of GeoSAC, and the motivations supporting the need for GeoSAC optimization are presented in Section II.